 Image Credits: Courtesy of the author

-Eighteen years have passed since the September 11th terror attacks rocked our entire nation and left us reeling.
-2,977 Americans lost their lives that day, and many more since then have passed due to health complications from the clean up of Ground Zero.
-Overall, 2,753 were lost in New York and 184 at the Pentagon, including the flight passengers.
-412 emergency workers, 343 firemen, 60 policemen, eight emergency medical technicians and one patrolman lost their lives.
-40 people heroically crashed Flight 93 into a field in Shanksville, Pennsylvania, thwarting the terrorists’ plot to destroy the Capitol.
+Nineteen years have passed since the September 11th terror attacks rocked our entire nation and left us reeling.
+2,977 Americans lost their lives that day and many more since then have passed due to health complications from the clean-up of Ground Zero.
+Overall, 2,753 Americans were lost in New York and 184 at the Pentagon, those numbers including the flight passengers.
+412 emergency workers, 343 firefighters, 60 police officers, eight emergency medical technicians and one patrol officer lost their lives.
+40 people heroically overthrew the hijackers and crashed Flight 93 into a field in Shanksville, Pennsylvania, thwarting the terrorists’ plot to destroy the U.S. Capitol building.

-To add onto the trauma of my father surviving that day, my cousin also served as a policeman in the clean up efforts of Ground Zero.
-Both cities targeted on September 11 had a direct impact on our lives and changed our world outlook forever.
-My Dad still struggles with survivor guilt, wondering why he was spared when so many others were not.
+Both attacks on September 11 had a direct impact on my family and changed our world outlook forever.
+My dad still struggles with survivor’s guilt, wondering why he was spared when so many others were not.
+The reminders of loss were constantly present, as my dad would attend memorials and was shocked to see names of those who passed.
+Several people he had worked with only a few days or weeks before the attacks were now gone.
+My cousin Kevin checked the roll calls often to see if they found anyone that he knew who had been missing.
 My sister and I have come to terms with the gravity of the situation and how close we were to losing our father.
-Attending college in New York City and visiting the memorials both in New York and Washington D.C. reminded us every year how lucky we were.
-My mother went months without continuous sleep, constantly being plagued by nightmares and thoughts of my Dad not making it out.
-We all still are deeply affected and take pause each anniversary to count our blessings and say prayers for those less fortunate than us.
+Attending college in New York City, partaking in annual memorial ceremonies and visiting the memorials both in New York and Washington D.C. reminded us how fortunate we are to have our family intact.
+My mother went months without continuous sleep, constantly being plagued by nightmares of my dad not making it out alive and thinking of the many others that were lost or missing.
+We all are still deeply affected and take pause each anniversary to count our blessings and say prayers for those who continue to grieve.

-On September 11th and immediately following, Americans opened their arms and hearts to one another.
-People helped by giving each other a ride home.
-They made meals for those who lost loved ones.
-Letters were sent to first responders and families.
-Appreciation of cops, firemen, medics, and military personnel was greatly intensified.
-People banded together at a time of so much heartache; there was unity.
-At sporting events, the players and fans banded together and artists commemorated the 9/11 heroes through song.
-Unfortunately, I think some of this remembrance and patriotism has washed away; people forget.
-We cannot forget how many people sacrificed their lives on September 11th and how we as a nation rose back up immediately to defend ourselves.
-Many continue to answer the call of service through the military and fighting a war on terror overseas.
-If we lose our unity, we will lose pride in our ideals of liberty, freedom and happiness for all Americans.
-This is a disservice to those involved and affected by the September 11 attacks, including the September 11, 2012 Benghazi attack.
-I hope that we can, as Americans, find some common ground and love for each other in this time of political tumult.
-As Rudy Giuliani said soon after that tragic day, “The attacks of September 11th were intended to break our spirit.
+On September 11th and immediately following, Americans opened their hearts to one another.
+People helped by giving each other a ride home; they made meals for those who lost loved ones or worked long hours for relief efforts; letters of gratitude were sent to first responders; appreciation of cops, firemen, medics, and military personnel was greatly intensified.
+People banded together at a time of so much heartache.
+No one cared who you were, where you came from, or whether you voted red or blue, everybody just took care of one another.
+There was unity.
+At sporting events, players and fans became more passionate and every game meant more than just a friendly competition- it was a show of togetherness and American pride.
+Artists commemorated the 9/11 heroes through song like Lee Greenwood’s “God Bless the U.S.A.” and George W. Bush famously threw the first pitch at Game 3 of the World Series in 2001.
+Unfortunately, I think that some of this remembrance and patriotism has washed away; people forget as the years pass.
+We must not forget how many people lost their lives on September 11th and how we as a nation rose back up immediately to defend ourselves.
+Many heroes continue to answer the call of service and fight the war on terror overseas and defend the homeland.
+As we lose our unity as Americans, we also lose some of the meaning behind “One nation under God, indivisible, with liberty and justice for all”.
+This is a disservice to those involved and directly affected by the September 11 attacks, including the Americans who perished in the September 11, 2012 Benghazi attack.
+As Rudy Giuliani said soon after that tragic day in 2001, “The attacks of September 11th were intended to break our spirit.
 Instead we have emerged stronger and more unified.”
+I hope that we can, as Americans, find some common ground and love for each other in this time of political tumult and uncertainty as we once did.
 Never Forget.